Byaleblanc/Byaleblanc/README.md

 - 🌱 I’m currently learning  pensamento computacional
-- 👯 I’m looking to collaborate on aprender
+- 👯 I’m looking to collaborate on no meu aprendizado
 - 📫 How to reach me: bianca.oliveira12@escola.pr.gov.br